Selecting Refrigeration for Your Boat

 Fitting your refrigerator in its location may be a matter of exact size, if you are replacing a built-in refrigerator/freezer with specific cutout dimensions, placing an ice chest behind the companionway ladder or fitting a remotely mounted compressor under the bench seat in the galley.
 In these cases, you need to take measurements before purchasing the unit.

 What type of power?

-Engel 43qt.
-Portable Refrigerator/Freezer operates on either 12V DC or 110V AC power.
+Norcold's NRF-45 Portable Refrigerator/Freezer operates on 12V DC, 24V DC or 120V AC power and has a capacity of 1.6 cubic feet.
 Great for the car, boat or mountain cabin.

 Ice chests: Most weekend boaters can keep their food cold with a portable ice chest or built–in icebox–both of which are simple, inexpensive, and have no mechanical parts to break down.
 Fishermen use ice chests for storing their catch or keeping frozen bait fresh.
 Ice chests are useful as supplemental food storage space onboard larger boats for extending cruising range.

 Their capacity is rated in quarts.
 Each quart of the volume is equal to 1/30 of a cubic foot, or 7.5gal./cu. ft.
 A 60qt. ice chest holds a volume of about 2 cu. ft.
 The best-insulated Marine Series models are rated to hold ice for five days at 90°F. We have found this claim to be reasonably credible during hot-weather trailer boating excursions if we're careful about keeping the box closed as much as possible.